 The Other Car that Hit Me had No Insurance, Now What Happens?

+Auto insurance in New Jersey is mandatory and all motor vehicle owners are required to maintain auto insurance.
+Despite this, many drivers in NJ either try to get away with not having insurance, or fail to make payments or renew their auto insurance.
+In response to this, NJ requires insurance companies to provide Uninsured Motorist (UM) coverage in case the car that hit you is uninsured.
 NJ insurance companies also provide Underinsured Motorist (UIM) coverage, in case the car that hit you only carries a minimal amount of coverage that is too low to compensate you for your personal injuries.
-Underinsured Motorist (UIM) coverage is universally available but not mandatory in New Jersey; this type of coverage applies when the other driver’s policy limits are less than the amount you are entitled to in compensation.
-If you are involved in a NJ motor vehicle accident with a car that has no insurance or is under insured, you can still recover compensation for your persona injuries by filing a UM or UIM claim with your insurance company.
+If you are involved in a NJ motor vehicle accident with a car that has no insurance or is under insured, you can still recover compensation for your persona injuries through by filing a UM or UIM claim with your insurance company.
 In this case, the amount of compensation you can recover depends on the limits of UM/UIM coverage you selected under your insurance policy.

 Many NJ drivers attempt to save money on their insurance by purchasing a basic or limited coverage, including UM/UIM coverage.
 This is a bad idea because it caps the amount of your claim at the limit of insurance that you purchased under your policy.
 The difference in cost between basic coverage and full liability and UM/UIM coverage is not much.
 You should always purchase full coverage in order to protect you and your family in case you are involved in a motor vehicle accident.